Changing PID Coefficients

 // get a reference to the motor controller and cast it as an extended functionality controller.

-// we assume it's a REV Robotics Expansion Hub (which supports the extended controller functions).
+// we assume it's a REV Robotics Control Hub or REV Robotics Expansion Hub (which supports the extended controller functions).

 DcMotorControllerEx motorControllerEx = (DcMotorControllerEx)motorLeft.getController();